DiegoVictor/bethehero-api/README.md

 |449|Too Many Requests|You reached at the requests limit.

 ## Pagination
-All the routes with pagination returns 5 records per page, to navigate to other pages just send the `page` query parameter.
+All the routes with pagination returns 5 records per page, to navigate to other pages just send the `page` query parameter with the number of the page.

 * To get the third page of incidents:
 ```